 - Cert II or III in Conservation and Land Management or current enrolment

-- Current Chemical Certificate AQF3
+- Current Chemical Certificate AQF3 or willingness to acquire

 - Knowledge of local native and exotic plant species and invasive weeds

 - Physically fit for the inherent requirements of the role